 Sinclair developed the idea for the first home computer after he watched the joy his son found playing with the Tandy TRS-80.
 ‘I saw what computers could do, but they were very expensive; the equivalent to perhaps £2,000 in today’s terms (about £500 then) and I thought, if only we could make one for the right price, which I deemed to be £100 in those days, then it would become something that everybody could have.’

-Sinclair says: ‘The ZX80 used a lot of discrete components and then with the ZX81, I mocked up a lot of the discrete gates into one chip from Ferranti; the entire computer only had four chips in it, at a time when the best competition had 46.’
+Sinclair said: ‘The ZX80 used a lot of discrete components and then with the ZX81, I mocked up a lot of the discrete gates into one chip from Ferranti; the entire computer only had four chips in it, at a time when the best competition had 46.’
 Alongside his brother, Sinclair worked with designer Rick Dickinson who created the look for the ZX machines.
 Sinclair says: ‘I have always loved good design.
 I can’t do it, no skill at all myself, but I can appreciate it.
 My brother is a very great designer and I’ve always loved his work and the work of others.’

 Sinclair’s view of the future

-On the subject of artificial intelligence, Sinclair says: ‘Once you make a machine, a robot with human capability and that’s entirely possible, you might lose control and that might make another machine that’s even better and so on, so it’s a very dangerous path.’
+On the subject of artificial intelligence, Sinclair said: ‘Once you make a machine, a robot with human capability and that’s entirely possible, you might lose control and that might make another machine that’s even better and so on, so it’s a very dangerous path.’

-Asked what the Government should do with the IT sector, Sinclair suggests that it should be left alone, saying: ‘if you get government involved, you’ve really screwed it up.’
+Asked what the Government should do with the IT sector, Sinclair suggests that it should be left alone, saying: ‘If you get government involved, you’ve really screwed it up.’

-Sinclair believes that the UK has potentially the best engineers in the world, citing the aerospace industry as an example, saying: ‘We have brilliant engineers in this country, perhaps the best in the world.’
+Sinclair believed that the UK has potentially the best engineers in the world, citing the aerospace industry as an example, saying: ‘We have brilliant engineers in this country, perhaps the best in the world.’

 Based on AIT archive content, including Richard Sharpe’s interview with Sir Clive Sinclair.
 This article appears courtesy of the Archives of IT (AIT).